memorius/policy-auction/README-datastructures.txt

 - TODO: what updates needed for lost writes in the 3-day ranking calculation?

 - Every few minutes, recalc policies.total_votes for each one (last-resort protection against failures during recalc after updates to policy_new_votes).
-Note this is still needed given the use of user_policy_votes and pending_votes: for example, we have to update the merge target policy if we lose stuff part-way through marking it as merged.
+Note this is still needed given the use of user_policy_votes and pending_votes.

 - Rarely, check for stray entries in users_by_name with no entry in users, and vice versa; these can result from failures part-way through the user registration process or simultaneous registration of same username; just delete them if last modified more than GC_GRACE_SECONDS ago so the username is freed up for reuse.

-- Every few minutes, update active-policies / active-parties records from entries in policies and parties and their states: caters for lost writes when deleting/creating/merging policies/parties.
+- Every few minutes, update active-policies / active-parties records from entries in policies and parties and their states: caters for lost writes when deleting/creating policies/parties.

 - Apply policy deletions. "deletion" is an "obliterate" operation used when there's an edit conflict at policy creation, - see user_policy_votes; this will be rare; or for when someone creates something abusive.
 Find policies with state="deletion-pending" which have been in that state longer than GC_GRACE_SECONDS, and delete all records for that ID elsewhere in the system (expensive), then set state to "deleted" and leave there.